If you agree on only one thing, make it the desire to retain control over your lives.

 Anne MacIver is an Illinois attorney, entrepreneur, and mediator with 25+ years of advocacy, negotiation, writing, communications, and strategic advising at a high level among various industries.

-In particular, Anne welcomes couples from unique and varied backgrounds, and invites you to share your cultural upbringing and challenges with her in a frank and educational way.
+In particular, Anne welcomes families from unique and varied backgrounds, and invites you to share your cultural upbringing and challenges with her in a frank and educational way.
 She has an international background, a fondness for languages, and an appreciation for families from all corners of the globe.